 Those with a visual impairment often use the accessibility features to increase the text size.
 This means that less information than usual is displayed on the screen, so users see less content at once and need to scroll down to read the entire text.

 Apple's Human Interface Guidelines even have recommendations about working with text in apps.
 I think what's most interesting is that they recommend automatically increasing the size of glyphs (icons) used near text.

 Audio and Sound

+To ensure mobile app accessibility, you should check whether your app's sound effects and audio content can cater to all users.
 A hearing disability is a huge problem that is going to escalate with time.
-While today 466+ million people suffer from the problem globally, according to findings by the World Health Organization (WHO), the number is expected to reach 900 million by 2055.
-Even more are at risk of hearing loss: 1.1 billion people aged 12–35.
+While today 430 million people suffer from the problem globally, according to findings by the World Health Organization (WHO), the number is expected to reach 700 million by 2050.
+Even more are at risk of hearing loss: 1 billion young adults.
 All these are the result of high exposure to noisy environments.

 Give the users an option to choose whether they want to read your instructions or to hear them.
 That’s how you will know that the message was delivered to each user in the best way possible.

 In 2019, Google introduced two apps to help deaf and hard-of-hearing people: Live Transcribe and Sound Amplifier.
 Live Transcribe takes real-world speech and turns it into real-time captions using just the phone’s microphone, and Sound Amplifier is used to filter, augment, and amplify the sounds in the environment by increasing quiet sounds while not overboosting loud ones.